-The hawkbill knife blade features a curved edge and a mostly straight dull back.
+The hawkbill knife blade shape features a curved cutting edge and a mostly straight dull back.
 The spine curves straight down at the end, in the same direction as the sharp edge.
 This creates a sharp point that faces downward.
 It is used for tasks in which you would pull the knife back in the direction of the handle, such as cutting carpet or pruning plants.
 The sharp point and edge make the knife very useful for cutting and piercing, while the dull back allows you to handle it safely and apply pressure for more force and control.

 - The point is very sharp for piercing and grabbing materials to be cut.

 - The curved edge can cut materials such as carpet and linoleum.